-The Partnering District, Municipal and Superior Courts of Eastern Washington display this notice on their websites [see attachment B] and at the following locations: our court lobbies, and/or courtrooms.
+The Partnering District, Municipal and Superior Courts of Eastern Washington display this notice on posters, and/or "I Speak" cards on their websites [see attachment B] and at the following locations: court lobbies, entrances to our courtrooms, courtrooms, elevators, and restrooms adjacent to the court facilities.

-Additionally, the Partnering District, Municipal and Superior Courts of Eastern

-Washington have the following resources available at its points of contact, including those listed above when appropriate, to help LEP and D/HH/DB and court staff communicate with each other:
+Additionally, the Partnering District, Municipal and Superior Courts of Eastern Washington have the following resources available at its points of contact, including those listed above when appropriate, to help LEP and D/HH/DB and court staff communicate with each other:

-- Language identification "I Speak" cards at appropriate contact points - Multi-lingual notices at all appropriate points of contact notifying members of the public of their right to request an interpreter or other language assistance at any point during their contact with the court. - TTY for D/HH court customers
+- Language identification "I Speak" cards at appropriate contact points. - Multi-lingual notices at all appropriate points of contact notifying members of the public of their right to request an interpreter or other language assistance at any point during their contact with the court. - TTY for D/HH court customers